VAT Registration in UAE – How Shuraa Tax Can Help

 Related Companies:

-Businesses must be tied to one another, which means that the same person or group of people must hold at least 51% of each.
+Businesses must be tied to one another, where they share economic, financial, and organizational ties either in law, shareholding or voting rights or by control.
+It can be the same person or group of people holding at least 50% of each.
 This might take the form of direct or indirect ownership of shares.

 UAE Establishment:

-Every company in the group is required to have a physical presence in the UAE and to be VAT-registered in UAE.
+Every company in the group must have a physical presence in the UAE and be VAT-registered in the UAE.
+Members must be legal person not natural person.

 Same Financial Year: